English

 Step 1: Register an enterprise main account

 Currently, Tuya Commercial Lighting App SDK does not support registration on the app.
-You must go to the Tuya Commercial Lighting Console to purchase a merchant account plan and enable an enterprise main account.
+You must go to the Tuya Commercial Lighting platform to purchase a merchant account plan and enable an enterprise main account.

 You can call the API method loginMerchantByPassword to implement login to the enterprise main account.

-[[TuyaSmartUser sharedInstance]loginMerchantByPassword:@"your_password"
+[[ThingSmartUser sharedInstance]loginMerchantByPassword:@"your_password"

 countryCode:@"your_countryCode"